Dog Injured In Syrian Terrorist Raid Is Hailed As A Hero In The Mission

 And the world got to know the canine a little better on Monday when Trump shared a declassified portrait of the dog.

-Earlier in the day, Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said the dog performed "a tremendous service," in the operation that targeted Islamic State founder Baghdadi, noting that though the canine was slightly wounded in the mission, it is making a full recovery.
+Earlier in the day, Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said the dog performed "a tremendous service" in the operation that targeted Islamic State founder Baghdadi, noting that though the canine was slightly wounded in the mission, the dog is making a full recovery.

 "The dog is still in theater, returning to duty with its handlers," Milley said.

-The dog's breed, name and back story are being kept under wraps for now.
+The dog's name and backstory are being kept under wraps for now.

 "We're protecting the dog's identity," Milley said.

-Usually ranked as noncommissioned officers, a higher rank than the dog's handler and a way of instilling respect for the dogs, military canines are routinely part of sensitive and dangerous missions carried out by special operations, according to Ron Aiello, a retired Marine who runs the nonprofit U.S. War Dogs Association.
+Usually ranked as noncommissioned officers, a higher rank than the dog's handler and a way of instilling respect for the dogs, military canines are routinely part of sensitive and dangerous missions carried out by special operations forces, according to Ron Aiello, a retired Marine who runs the nonprofit U.S. War Dogs Association.

 "They're kind of the first line of defense," Aiello told NPR.
-"They're job is to detect any type of danger that's out front."
+"Their job is to detect any type of danger that's out front."

-In special operations, the dog breed of choice is usually a Belgian Malinois, the kind of dog that assisted in the Saturday mission against Baghdadi.
-It is also the same breed deployed to hunt down Osama Bin Laden.
+In special operations, the dog breed of choice is usually the Belgian Malinois, the kind of dog that assisted in the Saturday mission against Baghdadi.
+It is also the same breed that was deployed to hunt down Osama bin Laden.

-The breed resembles a German Shepherd but is smaller and with shorter hair, a valuable asset when on patrol in the hot deserts of the Middle East.
+The breed resembles a German shepherd but is smaller and with shorter hair, a valuable asset when on patrol in the hot deserts of the Middle East.

 "They're going into high-security areas on very dangerous missions, and those dogs will train with those troops for weeks," Aiello said.

-And that can sometimes means the dogs parachute out of planes, descend by rope out of helicopters with their handlers and swim to shore from a submarine.
+And that can sometimes mean the dogs parachute out of planes, descend by rope out of helicopters with their handlers and swim to shore from a submarine.

 "They have to be intelligent, and they have to be very strong," Aiello said.

-Aiello, who in the 1960s was part of one of the first Marine scout dog teams to be deployed with his canine partner Stormy, now focuses on the needs of America's "canine veterans."
+Aiello, who in the 1960s, with his canine partner Stormy, was part of one of the first Marine scout dog teams to be deployed, now focuses on the needs of America's "canine veterans."

 War zone dogs do more than sniff out improved explosive devices, Aiello said.
-They also serve as a morale-booster to soldiers.
+They also serve as morale-boosters to soldiers.
 Handlers and the military dogs, in particular, form strong bonds in conflict zones.

 "You depend on your dog to save your life, to protect the troops behind you, and your dog depends on you to take care of that dog," he said.